 Why read this? : We look at how to start looking for e-Commerce insights.
 Learn the information sources and processes which got us through our first e-Commerce insights project.
 Read this to learn how to find and use e-Commerce insights.

 Understanding customers is crucial when you first start selling online.

 You need to understand what they need and why they buy to build your e-Commerce plan.

-For this you need to find and apply e-Commerce insights.
+For this you need to find and use e-Commerce insights.
 Specific understanding of what drives purchase decisions with your customers.

 But where to start?
 How do you know what research questions to ask?
 And how do you find out what customers need or want from online shopping?

 Case study - business context

-As context, this case study is more than five years old.
-It was from an established business, but they’d only just started with e-Commerce.
+As context, this case study is more than 5 years old.
+We were working with an established business, but they’d only just started doing e-Commerce.